Licensed Mental Health Counselor Associate

 I’m very non-traditional in a traditional aspect.
 As a person of color, a woman, and a Muslim, people might look at me and form some preconceived notions of how I think and what I believe in.
 I have been judged so many times before, and I can see what that does to a person.
 That is why I make sure to provide you with a space that is accepting, non-judgemental, and truly helps you grow.
 I am welcoming and understanding, and I do not care about how you look or where you are from.
 My job is to get you closer to the person that you want to be, and not the person you are expected to be.
 As an Arab living in the United States, I have truly been immersed in both worlds.
 I know how hard it is to find a therapist who understands where you are coming from and your cultural background, but is also open and accepting of who you are.

 If you are a person who is willing to put the work in, ready to be vulnerable in the process, and wants a therapeutic relationship that is collaborative, I am here for you.
-I have experience in dealing with depression, trauma, bipolar disorder, and generalized anxiety disorder.
+I am LGBTQ+ affirming, and have experience in dealing with depression, trauma, bipolar disorder, and generalized anxiety disorder.
+I am trained in EFT (Emotionally Focused Therapy for couples).
 I also have experience with teenagers and young adults dealing with different life transitions and acculturative stress.
 I am bilingual in English and Arabic, and want to help you express yourself in the language you feel most comfortable in.

 I am a Licensed Mental Health Counselor Associate with the State of Washington (#MC61194134).
 I regularly seek consultation from colleagues as well as my licensed supervisor, Katherine Walter, MSW, LICSW, CSW-G (LICSW #LW 60136151).